perrybutler/rapid-platform/README.md

 * Authors/editors (when given permission through the backend) should have the ability to view the website in their browser and make live edits to the content using specially tagged regions.
 * It should work like this: An author/editor notices a typo in the Title of a Blog Post, so he turns on Edit Mode which creates an overlay on top of the live website, highlighing those specially tagged regions.
 From this point the author/editor can click on any of the highlighted regions to make a live edit, so he clicks the Title region and a textbox appears where he can change the Title of the Blog Post.
 After changing the Title, he clicks OK to view the change, and we store all changes in a "dirty-state" object.
 Finally, the author/editor can commit his changes which pushes the "dirty-state" object through a formatter/sanitizer, making any needed updates to the matching content in the database.

+### Niche features and components

+Without revealing too much about the unsaid future, there are currently plans to incorporate features specific to Real Estate, eCommerce/eStore, eSports, Digital Advertising, etc, some of which may become core components and others being  released as niche themes "built with Rapid Platform", depending upon the nature of the market and community.
+We hope that Rapid Platform will continue evolving towards a full-featured, cross-platform, write-once run-anywhere site/app/prototype development toolkit.

 More neat stuff goes here.